 - Who else would be there?

-Meeting Russell launched me into two years of researching and writing to tell the story of his 7-week adventure in a land that is home to one of the greatest missionary stories every told!
+Hearing about his experience launched me into almost three years of research to write the story of his 7-week adventure in a land that is home to one of the greatest missionary stories every told!

 WHAT PEOPLE ARE SAYING ABOUT WALKING WITH THE WAODANI